Janet Jackson: 1966–1985: Early life and career beginnings

 Janet Damita Jo Jackson was born on May 16, 1966, in Gary, Indiana.
 She was the youngest of ten children in the Jackson family, a working-class African-American family living in a two-bedroom house on Jackson Street.
-Her mother, Katherine Esther Jackson (née Scruse), played clarinet and piano, had aspired to be a country-and-western performer, and worked part-time at Sears.
+Her mother, Katherine Esther Jackson (née Scruse), played clarinet, cello, and piano, had aspired to be a country-and-western performer, and worked part-time at Sears.
 Her father, Joseph Walter "Joe" Jackson, a former boxer, was a crane operator at U.S. Steel and played guitar with a local rhythm and blues band, the Falcons, to supplement the family's income.
-Janet's great-grandfather, July "Jack" Gale, was a US Army scout.
+Janet's great-great-grandfather, July "Jack" Gale, was a US Army scout.
 Family lore held that he was also a Native American medicine man.
-Janet grew up with two sisters (Rebbie and La Toya) and six brothers (Jackie, Tito, Jermaine, Marlon, Randy and Michael).
+Janet grew up with two sisters (Rebbie and La Toya) and six brothers (Jackie, Tito, Jermaine, Marlon, Michael and Randy).
 Another brother, Marlon's twin Brandon, died shortly after birth.
 The Jacksons were devout Jehovah's Witnesses, although Janet would later refrain from organized religion.

 At a young age, Jackson's brothers began performing as the Jackson 5 in the Chicago-Gary area.
 In March 1969, they signed a record deal with Motown, and soon had their first number-one hit.
 The family then moved to the Encino neighborhood of Los Angeles.
 Jackson had initially desired to become a horse racing jockey or entertainment lawyer, with plans to support herself through acting.
 Despite this, she was anticipated to pursue a career in entertainment and considered the idea after recording herself in the studio.

-At age seven, Jackson and her brother Randy performed at the MGM Casino on the Las Vegas Strip.
+At age seven, Jackson and her sisters performed with the Jackson 5 for their revue at the MGM Casino on the Las Vegas Strip.
 A biography revealed her father, Joseph, was emotionally withdrawn and told her to address him solely by his first name as a child.
 She began acting in the variety show The Jacksons in 1976.